 Colonoscopy Patient Preparation

-If you have made an appointment with us for a colonoscopy procedure, you will need to follow the prescribed preparation instructions below.
-Proper patient preparation is very important for the procedure to be successful and safe.
+If you have made an appointment with us for a colonoscopy procedure, you will need to follow the

 Cancellation Policy

-There will be a cancellation fee for appointments cancelled or not attended with less than two full business days notice.
+Please note that we require two full business days’ notice to be eligible for a refund of your procedure.
+There will be a cancellation fee for appointments cancelled or not attended with less than two full business days’ notice.

 General Preparation Instructions

-Ozempic and any other GLP-1/GIP agonists must be withheld for two weeks prior to your procedure
+Ozempic and any other GLP-1/GIP agonists must be withheld for two weeks prior to your procedure.

 The following is a requirement of all endoscopy patients.

-Someone MUST Collect You after the Test
+- Someone MUST Collect You after the Test

-Due to the use of anaesthetic during our endoscopy procedures, the effects will make you drowsy and incapable of legally driving yourself home.
+Due to the use of anaesthetic during our endoscopy procedures, the effects will make you drowsy

-Please arrange for a friend or relative to collect you about one and a half hours after the test, as you cannot drive or leave the hospital on your own.
+and incapable of legally driving yourself home. - Please arrange for a friend or relative to collect you about one and a half hours after the test, as you cannot drive or leave the hospital on your own.
 Your procedure will be cancelled on the day if you do not have a friend or relative to pick you up and you will still be liable for the out of pocket costs of your procedure.

-You are not able to take a Taxi or Uber/Rideshare home.
+- You are not able to take a Taxi or Uber/Rideshare home.

 What to bring with you:

-- Private insurance card (if applicable)
+reciprocal card) - Private insurance card (if applicable)

-- Account payment (Direct Endoscopy accepts MasterCard, Visa or cash and provides EFTPOS facilities to facilitate easy payment of accounts on the day)
+- Account payment (Direct Endoscopy accepts MasterCard, Visa or cash and provides EFTPOS

 - Reading glasses (if necessary)